 The rule takes effect on December 1, giving employers very little time to make major adjustments in terms of budgets, payroll activities, employee duty assignment and classifications, time capture systems and making the cultural changes necessary to ensure that employees accustomed to working after hours limit their activities to set work hours.

 It is critical that employers educate themselves on the requirements and ramification of this rule and take action now to ensure that they have systems in place to address this important and significant change.
-A fact sheet on the final rule can be found here.
-The DOL will also be hosting a series of webinars on the new rule.

 With so many daunting tasks required in a very limited time period, some employers will want to bring in extra help to aid in the changeover and ensure compliance one the rule goes into effect.